text that reads, crystals, rocks, minerals, gemstones

 Topaz occurs in a wide variety of colours and can also be colourless.
 When heated, it changes colour, so identifying topaz on sight alone can be tricky.

-Topaz can sometimes be mistaken for some types of quartz, but it's much harder.
-Topaz would easily scratch the porcelain plate in a streak test, telling you it can only be topaz, corundum or diamond.
+Topaz can sometimes be mistaken for some types of quartz, but it's a much harder mineral.
+In a streak test, it would easily scratch the porcelain plate, telling you it can only be topaz, corundum or diamond.

-Those with experience in carrying out a streak test will often be able to identify a mineral depending on how easy it is to produce the streak.
+Those with experience in carrying out a streak test will often be able to identify a mineral based on how easily it produces the streak.

 Article Photos